wilsonmar/wilsonmar.github.io/_posts/2017-03-04-python-api-flask.md

 {% include _toc.html %}

-This is a hands-on tutorial showing how to quickly create a simple Python blog server program which processes REST API calls from a user's browser.
+This is a hands-on tutorial showing how to quickly create a simple Python blog server program to process sample REST API calls from a user's browser.
 By hands-on I mean explanations are provided after you do each action.
+Actions include folder navigation and creation, virtualenv, etc.

 <hr />